Double Bass Lessons | Bass Guitar Lessons, Cello Lessons | Aural Lessons, Ensemble Coaching, Theory Lessons, Online Lessons

 - Suitability: All ages from 6 up!

-Lachlan Radford is a freelance double bassist and teacher of double bass, bass guitar and beginner cello in Wellington.
+Lachlan Radford is a freelance double bassist and teacher of double bass, bass guitar and beginner cello in Auckland.
 He completed his Bachelor of Music with first class honours in performance at Auckland University.
 From 2010 until to 2018 he was based in London and taught as Professor of Double Bass at the Junior Guildhall School of Music & Drama.
 Lachlan’s enthusiasm for passing on his musical experience to a younger generation is helped by his diverse and genre-defying background.
-He is the Co-chairperson of Wellington Music Education Trust and co-founder of Wellington’s Piccolo Bass project.
+He is the Co-chairperson of Wellington Music Education Trust and co-founder of Piccolo Bass project.

 Each lesson is suited to the needs of the student.
 Beginner students start with a strong focus on technique and posture to ensure that enjoyment and expression can take place in both practice and performance.
-In the early stages a variety of repertoire is covered including a lot of the ABRSM syllabus’ (or Trinity Rock & Pop for bass guitar) but also includes anything from Johnny Cash through to the Red Hot Chili Peppers.
+In the early stages a variety of repertoire is covered including a lot of the Trinity syllabus’ (or Trinity Rock & Pop for bass guitar) but also includes anything from Johnny Cash through to the Red Hot Chili Peppers.

 Aural, theory, and musicianship are all built in to lessons as the student develops so that advanced techniques and repertoire can be incorporated in to lessons right through to diploma level performance.
-Examinations are strongly encouraged however if a student is indifferent to this performances are a great motivator.
+Examinations are encouraged however if a student is indifferent to this then performances are a great motivator.
 Each student should be proud of the hard work that has gone in to learning an instrument and share the musical expression they have, either with family or (if courageous enough!) public performance.